 1. Build Rapport

 Classic sales step in any situation.
 People like to buy stuff from people they like.
 This is sales 101.
 Usually asking about the local sports franchise or a really good opening gambit about weather will set the tone.
 In Morocco, they serve you very sweet and delicious mint tea, ask about your family, your home country, whatever.
-Moroccans by and large tend to be chatty and charming individuals and speak an astonishing array of languages.
-It is not hard to have a good conversation with a Moroccan, and they quickly make you feel at ease.
+Moroccan rug sales guys by and large tend to be chatty and charming individuals and speak an astonishing array of languages.
+It is not hard to have a good conversation, and they quickly make you feel at ease.
 At this point they are not rushing to show you the rugs at all.
 Just be patient and enjoy it.

 This step will usually be blended with step one.
 As they ask you their seemingly innocuous and solicitous questions of where you're from, your job, how long you've been in Morocco, if it's your first time in Morocco, etc, they are really figuring out how many dirhams they can get from you.
 If you're North American, just got to Marrakesh yesterday and have never been to Morocco before, you will DEFINITELY be paying more than a French expat who has a riad in the Medina.
 If you are wearing a fanny pack or tevas or if you're a man wearing shorts and you have sunscreen residue on your face, just hand over your wallet, you are done here.
 You can try your weak-ass French to show you're more legit, but they'll switch to English and make you feel like a chump.